dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

 author: Daniel Patterson
 ---

-At POPL'18 (Principles of Programming Languages) last week, I ended up in a conversation with someone who was talking about a very interesting DSL (domain specific language) they are working on.
-In particular, we were talking about software engineering, and the work that she was doing to test it and increase her confidence that the implementation was correct!
+At POPL'18 (Principles of Programming Languages) last week, I ended up talking to [Annie Cherkaev](https://anniecherkaev.com) about her really cool DSL (domain specific language) [SweetPea](https://github.com/anniecherk/sweetpea), which is a "SAT-Sampler aided language for experimental design".
+In particular, we were talking about software engineering, and the work that Annie was doing to test SweetPea and increase her confidence that the implementation was correct!
 The topic of how exactly one goes about proving a compiler correct came up, and I realized that I couldn't think of a high-level (but _concrete_) overview of what that might look like.
 Also, like many compilers, hers is implemented in Haskell, so it seemed like a good opportunity to try out the really cool work presented at the colocated conference CPP'18 (Certified Programs and Proofs) titled ["Total Haskell is Reasonable Coq" by Spector-Zabusky, Breitner, Rizkallah, and Weirich](https://arxiv.org/A's/1711.09286).
 They have a tool (`hs-to-coq`) that extracts Coq definitions from (certain) terminating Haskell programs (of which at least small compilers hopefully qualify).